 This French film (with English and German audio tracks) is about Paul Otlet, a Belgian Utopian little known in America.
 Otlet invented an international classification scheme called Universal Decimal Classification used for books, photographs and other documents.
 He invented microfilm.
 He invented the ubiquitous index card catalog used in most libraries.
 But as he says in the film, "I think in terms of the universal," and his ambitions were much larger.
-Otlet began organizing existing international organizations into one grand inter-organization - the Union of International Organizations - which inspired the League of Nations.
+Otlet began organizing existing international Organizations - which inspired the League of Nations.
 His one failure was to build an ultimate World City in Europe, but it was not for a lack of trying.